zuluana/Halia/README.md

 # Halia
 ### JS / TS Plugin Manager - Build Extensible, Modular Apps

-Use "Plugins" to encapsulate and inject features instead of spreading them around the codebase.
+Use "Plugins" to encapsulate and inject features instead of spreading them throughout your codebase.

 A Plugin may depend upon other Plugins, and once the dependencies are installed, the Plugin's "install" function is invoked with the APIs exported by the dependencies.